csbull55/discord_bot/README.md

 # discord_bot
-As of now the bot only contains a drop sim and a skills lookup
+As of now the bot only contains a drop sim and a skills lookup This repo is archived
+There is a new repo where the bot is deployed on a rpi3

 ### test_files
 Various test files relating to this project